MarkoDuksi/PhotoMathEx/README.md

 ### Comments on the output results

 For reference, these results should be compared to actual images in the [test_images](https://github.com/MarkoDuksi/PhotoMathEx/blob/main/test_images/) folder (more examples to follow).
 There are seemingly random trailing digits present after the first 16 digits of any non-zero number evaluated by the solver.
 This is due to limitations of internal representation of double-precision floating point numbers in python (and most probably any other representation adhering to [IEEE 754 specs](https://en.wikipedia.org/wiki/IEEE_754)).
 As can be seen in image [04.jpg](https://github.com/MarkoDuksi/PhotoMathEx/blob/main/test_images/04.jpg?raw=true), the 22-digit numbers were not meant to be evaluated.
-They were only meant to be visually compared for an ad-hoc evaluation of classifier performance.
+They were only meant as a visual _ad hoc_ evaluation of classifier performance.

 ## Additional Resources

 A custom-made dataset of 120,016 images used to train the model is available in [dataset](https://github.com/MarkoDuksi/PhotoMathEx/blob/main/dataset/) folder.
-The dataset is in a pickled numpy array format (compressed using *gzip,* 95 MB after uncompressing) and can be loaded by:
+The dataset is in a pickled numpy array format (compressed using _gzip,_ 95 MB after uncompressing) and can be loaded by:
 ```
 with open('dataset/math_dataset_md_1.0.pkl', 'rb') as file:
     dataset = pickle.load(file)